Seven News: Adelaide

 Seven News Adelaide is directed by Mark Mooney and presented by Rosanna Mangiarelli and Will Goodings on weeknights and Mike Smithson on weekends from Seven's Adelaide studios, located at Hindmarsh.
 Sport is presented by Mark Soderstrom on weeknights and Bruce Abernethy on weekends.
-Weather is presented by Amelia Mulcahy on weeknights and Gertie Spurling on weekends.
+Weather is presented by Casey Treloar on weeknights and Gertie Spurling on weekends.

 The Adelaide bulletin is simulcast to the regional areas of South Australia on Seven's GTS/BKN in the Spencer Gulf region and Broken Hill in New South Wales, and through WIN South Australia in the Riverland and Mount Gambier/South East regions of the state.

 From 1989 to 2004, Graeme Goodings presented Seven News Adelaide on weeknights with Jane Doyle until he was diagnosed with bowel cancer.
 Goodings and Riddell, the then weekend news presenter, agreed to swap roles, allowing for Goodings' rehabilitation.
 Goodings left Seven News Adelaide in December 2014, after 34 years as a TV newsreader.

 Prior to 27 December 1987, the presenters and production crew of Seven News Adelaide produced 10 News Adelaide (then known as Ten Eyewitness News).
 However, as the television industry was consolidating in Australia, these news services had each become associated by ownership with inter-state news services being broadcast on opposite frequencies; therefore, to simplify network interaction, their respective networks agreed to swap channel assignments and network affiliations in Adelaide.

 In December 2007, production of Seven News moved from studios located at Gilberton to a new purpose-built space at Hindmarsh.

 During the AFL season, Seven News Adelaide does not air at the regular time on Saturday or Sunday if there is a twilight match involving Adelaide and/or Port Adelaide, in which case, a shortened edition is broadcast at half time, replacing analysis of the AFL matches broadcast, or a full bulletin is broadcast immediately after the game.